Risks and Returns of Sana Biotechnology Inc (SANA) Stock

 With regard to the profitability of the company, the operating margin is currently at 0.00 percent.
 The profit margin, also known as the revenue ratio or gross profit ratio, is an efficiency figure used to estimate the business’s profitability by comparing net income and sales.
 The higher the number, the more profits are generated for the company and vice versa.

-The stock’s market cap achieved a total value of $804.29 million as of the last trading session.
+The stock’s market cap achieved a total value of $1.01 billion as of the last trading session.
 Market capitalization is the total value of all outstanding shares of a corporation and it is used to measure a company’s market value.
-The firm managed a Price-to-Book ratio of 2.20, which equates the market value of a stock with its book value.
+The firm managed a Price-to-Book ratio of 2.75, which equates the market value of a stock with its book value.

 Is Insider Trading a Real Thing?